-MUSIC Model - MUSIC, the Model for Urban Stormwater Improvement Conceptualisation, derives default water quality parameters for a range of pollutants generated from various land use types.
+MUSIC Modelling - MUSIC, the Model for Urban Stormwater Improvement Conceptualisation, derives default water quality parameters for a range of pollutants generated from various land use types.
 As presented in Australian Runoff Quality (Engineers Australia)1 most verified and published Australian water quality research has been synthesised into MUSIC.

-The latest version of MUSIC is Version 6 (2013), and is available at eWater.
+The latest version of MUSIC is Version 6 (2017), and is available at eWater.
 The MUSIC model includes a modelling guideline which should be referred to when using the MUSIC software.
 Parameters for the MUSIC model in Penrith are outlined in Section 4 of this document.

-MUSIC Modelling guide - the development of a MUSIC model requires specific inputs and parameters.
+- MUSIC Modelling guide the development of a MUSIC model requires specific inputs and parameters.
 For proposed developments in the Penrith Council LGA key parameters for undertaking any MUSIC modelling are outlined in Section 6 of this document.
-Further information on MUSIC modelling is available in the Draft NSW MUSIC Modelling Guideline.
-See http://www.wsud.org/resources-examples/tools-resources/tools/draft-music-modelling-guidelines-31-08-201011/
+Further information on MUSIC modelling is available in the NSW MUSIC Modelling Guideline 2005 Available online. - 3.
+Water Sensitive Designs concept information on specific WSUD elements https://hlw.org.au/download/water-sensitive-designs/